-Meal prepping is a valuable strategy for individuals managing diabetes, providing a convenient and consistent way to stick with your healthy eating plan while juggling a busy schedule.
-By planning and prepping meals in advance, you can make sure you have nutritious options ready and available, making it easier to follow your eating plan and manage blood glucose (blood sugar) levels.
+Meal prepping is a great tool for people managing diabetes.
+It helps you stay on track with your healthy eating plan, even when life gets busy.
+By planning and preparing meals ahead of time, you always have nutritious options ready to go, which makes it easier to follow your plan and support steady blood glucose (blood sugar) levels.

 What is meal prepping?